WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-project_proposal_detecting_sensitive_textual_content.md

 Note that this designation needs to happen both in the search endpoint and in the single result endpoint.
 Each endpoint may need a different approach to achieve this.
-In particular, the approach taken will depend on whether Elasticsearch is used to determine whether a result needs to be designated as having sensitive textual content or if this is done in pure Python.
+In particular, the approach taken will depend on whether Elasticsearch or Python is used to mark results as sensitive.

 ##### Implementation details